A Practical Guide to AML/CTF Compliance for Australian Businesses

 Are Compliance Officers the new Private Investigators?

-A CDD arrangement can be agreed to with an external business whose systems are already regulated under the AML/CTF Acts.
-Leveraging technology where it doesn’t interfere with gathering intelligence and monitoring data, eases regulatory obligation procedures, because the right technology grants more time to compile information and form sound suspicions when red flags arise.
+A Customer Due Diligence arrangement (CDD) can be agreed to with an external business whose systems are already regulated under the AML/CTF Act.
+Leveraging Anti-money laundering software where it doesn’t interfere with gathering intelligence and monitoring data, eases CCD procedures, because the right technology grants more time to compile information and form sound suspicions when red flags arise.

-BNDRY Smart Forms are designed to make this traditionally hard step easy, by creating a secure and centralised workspace to request, collect and collaborate on customer due diligence.
+BNDRY Smart Forms are designed to make this traditionally hard step easy, by creating a secure and centralised workspace to request, collect and collaborate on CDD.

 Features of the BNDRY platform: